ricoderks/PeptideLib/README.md

 <!-- badges: end -->

-The goal of `PeptideLib` is to create a combinatorial peptide library and export it to excel.
+The goal of `PeptideLib` is to create a combinatorial peptide library and export it to an Excel file.

 ## Installation